-- The nil settlement rate for the past three years has averaged 7%, for the past four years has averaged 8% and for the past five years has averaged 10%. - The nil settlement rate for 2021/22 was 3%: the lowest historically observed.
+- The nil settlement rate for the past three years has averaged 7%, for the past four years has averaged 7% and for the past five years has averaged 7%.
+All of these averages have been impacted by the low experience in 2021/22 (3.2% nil rate). - The nil settlement rate for 2023/24 was 8.5%.

-Taking all of these factors into consideration, we have assumed a future nil settlement rate of 8%, a reduction to the previous valuation assumption of 11%.
+Taking all of these factors into consideration, we have assumed a future nil settlement rate of 8%, unchanged from the previous valuation assumption.